PKhuang-TW/HexoCV/source/Projects/index.md

           <a href="https://github.com/PKhuang-TW/pkhuang_apb_vip" target="_blank">[Github]</a>
         </div>
         <div class="description">
           A reusable UVM-based verification IP for the AMBA APB protocol [<a href="https://developer.arm.com/documentation/ihi0024/e/" target="_blank">IHI0024E</a>].
-It provides configurable <strong>master and slave BFMs</strong> with protocol checks, functional coverage, and a scoreboard for data and response validation.
+It provides configurable <strong>master and slave BFMs with SVA protocol checks, functional coverage, and a scoreboard for data and response validation</strong>.
         </div>
       </th>
     </tr>